seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

 1. `tx.enrollment.findUnique(...)` — check that an `Enrollment` row exists linking this `userId` to this `courseId`.
 2. `tx.progress.upsert(...)` — if (and only if) that enrollment exists, write or update the `Progress` row.

 If step 1 finds no enrollment, we `throw new Error(...)` — and because we're inside `prisma.$transaction`, throwing an error automatically triggers a **rollback**: nothing gets written to the database at all, even though we never explicitly wrote "undo" logic ourselves.
 This is the mechanism that makes it structurally impossible for a student to accumulate progress on a course they never enrolled in, no matter what payload a malicious client sends.

-Note also that both the enrollment check and the progress write share the exact `userId`/`courseId`/`lessonId` shape defined back in your `User`, `Enrollment`, and `Progress` Prisma models, referenced by the `@@unique([userId, courseId])` and `@@unique([userId, lessonId])` constraints [1].
+Note also that both the enrollment check and the progress write share the exact `userId`/`courseId`/`lessonId` shape defined back in your `User`, `Enrollment`, and `Progress` Prisma models.
+Specifically, `Enrollment.userId` is a foreign key into `User.id`, while `Enrollment.courseId` is merely an indexed `VARCHAR(255)` referencing Sanity's `course._id` value rather than a real relation — and the same pattern holds for `Progress.lessonId` referencing Sanity's `lesson._id` [1].
+These lookups are backed by the `@@unique([userId, courseId])` constraint on `Enrollment` and an equivalent `@@unique([userId, lessonId])` constraint on `Progress` [1].

 We'll revisit this exact mechanism in more depth in **Appendix C: Code Segment Breakdown** at the end of the series.